kubernetes/enhancements/keps/sig-node/2837-pod-level-resource-spec/README.md

 1. Extend Pod API to allow specifying resource spec (requests and limits) at the pod level.
-2. Make this feature compatible with existing usage of container level requests/limits, and other features like topology manager, memory manager, etc.
+2. Make this feature compatible with existing usage of container level requests/limits, and other features like topology manager, memory manager, VPA etc.

 ### Non Goals